05 Nights 06 Days Bhutan Tour (FLY IN FLY OUT)

 Overnight at the hotel in Thimphu.

-After breakfast drive to Punakha with a short stop at Dochula pass (3,080m) stopping briefly here to take in the view and admire the chorten, mani wall, and prayer flags which decorate the highest point on the road.
-If skies are clear, the following peaks can be seen from this pass (left to right): Masagang (7,158m), Tsendagang (6,960m), Terigang (7,060m ), Jejegangphugang (7,158 m ), Kangphugang (7,170 m ), Zongphugang (7, 060 m ), a table mountain that dominates the isolated region of Lunana - finally Gangkar puensum, the highest peak in Bhutan at 7,497m.
+After breakfast, we’ll drive to Punakha with a short stop at Dochula Pass (3,080m) stopping briefly here to take in the view and admire the chorten, mani wall, and prayer flags that decorate the highest point on the road.
+If skies are clear, the following peaks can be seen from this pass (left to right): Masagang (7,158m), Tsendagang (6,960m), Terigang (7,060m ), Jejegangphugang (7,158 m ), Kangphugang (7,170 m ), Zong Huang (7, 060 m ), a table mountain that dominates the isolated region of Lunana - finally Gangkar puensum, the highest peak in Bhutan at 7,497m.

-Later visit Punakha Dzong, built strategically at the junction of Pho Chhu and Mo Chhu rivers in 1637 by Shabdrung Ngawang Namgyal to serve as the religious and administrative centre of the region, Punakha Dzong has played an important role in Bhutan's history.
-Damaged by four catastrophic fires and an earthquake, the Dzong has now been fully restored.
+Later we’ll visit Punakha Dzong which was built strategically at the junction of Pho Chhu and Mo Chhu rivers in 1637 by Shabdrung Ngawang Namgyal to serve as the religious and administrative centre of the region.
+Punakha Dzong has played an important role in Bhutan's history.
+It was damaged by four catastrophic fires and an earthquake but the Dzong has now been fully restored.

-After that drive to Wangduephodrang visiting Dzong and local market.
-The district of Wangduephodrang is also famous for its bamboo products, slate and stone carvings.
+After that, we’ll drive to Wangdue Phodrang to visit Dzong and the local market.
+The district of Wangduephodrang is also famous for its bamboo products, slate, and stone carvings.

 Overnight at the hotel in Punakha.

-After breakfast drive to Paro en route visit Simtokha Dzong, the oldest fortress of the Kingdom built in 1627, it now houses the School for religious studies.
+After breakfast, we’ll drive to Paro en route to visit Simtokha Dzong, the oldest fortress of the Kingdom built in 1627.
+It now houses the School for Religious Studies.

-Afterwards, walk down a hillside trail to visit Rinpung Dzong.
-Built in 1646 by Shabdrung Ngawang Namgyal , the first spiritual and temporal ruler of Bhutan, the Dzong houses the monastic body of Paro, the office of the Dzongda (district administrative head) and Thrimpon (judge) of Paro district.
+Afterward, we’ll walk down a hillside trail to visit Rinpung Dzong.
+It was built in 1646 by Shabdrung Ngawang Namgyal, the first spiritual and temporal ruler of Bhutan, the Dzong houses the monastic body of Paro, the office of the Dzongda (district administrative head) and Thrimpon (judge) of Paro district.

 Overnight at the hotel in Paro.

-After breakfast drive north of Paro valley to ruins of Drukgyel Dozng.
+After breakfast, drive north of Paro Valley to the ruins of Drukgyel Dzong.

-From this fort Bhutanese repelled several invasions by Tibetan armies.
+From this fort, the Bhutanese repelled several invasions by Tibetan armies.

-Nearby visit traditional Bhutanese Farm House which offers good insight into lifestyle of local people.
+Nearby visit a traditional Bhutanese Farm House which offers good insight into the lifestyle of local people.

 Then take an excursion to Taktsang Monastery, the most famous of Bhutanese monasteries.
 It is said that Guru Rinpoche arrived here on the back of a tigress and meditated at this monastery hence it is called "Tiger's Nest".
-The excursion to monastery takes about 5 hours for round trip.
+The excursion to the monastery takes about 5 hours.

-While return to Paro town visit en route Kyichu Lhakhang, one of the oldest and most sacred shrines of the Kingdom.
+While returning to Paro town, visit Kyichu Lhakhang, one of the oldest and most sacred shrines of the Kingdom.

 Overnight at the hotel in Paro.